Yusuf-bature/Group_7-SEN4324/README.md

    3- made changes to the footer class name
    4- made changes to the footer style
    5- made some changes in the entire login
+   6- Added the email helper to the page